DataDog/documentation/content/en/dashboards/functions/smoothing.md

 | :----      | :-------                                                            | :---------                 |
 | `ewma_5()` | Compute the exponentially weighted moving average over a span of 5. | `ewma_5(<METRIC_NAME>{*})` |

-Note: The span value is the number of data points.
-So `ewma_5()` uses the last 5 data points to calculate the average.
+Note: The span value is weighted average age of the series.
+So `ewma_5()` is comparable to a 5-day rolling average.

 Example: